 The Mantis family has provided more than just pizza to Sweetser over the years.
 Upon his death in 2007, Alex Mantis bequeathed $475,000 to support Sweetser programs.
 Andy Mantis has been a loyal and generous financial supporter as well.

-We are grateful to Andy and the Mantis family for their generosity for more than 53 consecutive years.
+We are grateful to Andy and the Mantis family for their long-term generosity.
 They continue to enrich many lives and make a difference not only to Sweetser, but to numerous charitable organizations.